- What are the 3 levels of negligence?

 Examples of negligence include:A driver who runs a stop sign causing an injury crash.A store owner who fails to put up a “Caution: Wet Floor” sign after mopping up a spill.A property owner who fails to replace rotten steps on a wooden porch that collapses and injures visiting guests.

 What are the 4 types of negligence?

 If you fail to establish the four elements of negligence, you will not be successful in securing compensation for your injuries.Duty of care. … Breach of duty. … Causation (cause in fact) … Proximate cause. … Damages.

-What is the actus reus of criminal negligence?
+What are the five elements of negligence?